jackhkmatthews/jackhkmatthews.github.io/_posts/2019-06-05-klarna-drafting-tool.md

 ## Summary

-An Angular web application that allows Anima exports from Sketch to be easily shared, duplicated and edited in the browser to aid content managment teams in Klarna's many different geographies.
+An Angular web application that allows Anima exports from Sketch to be easily shared, duplicated and edited in the browser to aid content management teams in Klarna's many different geographies.

 ## Favourite Bit

-Implementing a generic firebase / OAuth user authetication and authorisation flow.
+Implementing a generic firebase / OAuth user authentication and authorisation flow.

 ## Tech

-Angular, Angular Fire, Angular Material, Angular Material CDK, Firebase, Firestore, NgRx, OAuth, RxJS.
+Angular, Angular Fire, Angular Material, Angular Material CDK, Firebase, Firestore, OAuth, RxJS.